 This theme looks at issues of leadership, governance boundries, structures, relationships between local and central governments, planning, and aspects of public services and finances.

-Guest post by Sophia de Sousa from The Glass-House Community Led Design.
-The Future of Cities paper, 'Comparative urban governance', begins with a clear and concise definition:
+The Future of Cities paper, 'Comparative urban governance', begins with a clear and concise definition of urban governance.

-On 6 November, the Centre for Cities and the Deputy Prime Minister’s Office hosted the Northern Futures Summit in Leeds, marking the end of a period of public consultation to gather ideas on how best to stimulate economic growth
+On 6 November, the Centre for Cities and the Deputy Prime Minister’s Office hosted the Northern Futures Summit in Leeds.

 One important trend in the investigation into the future of cities is the rapidly evolving relationship between cities and business.